rlpowelljr/spatial-analysis-in-r/Airport_Analysis.md

 However, it is important to note that the adjusted $R^2$ of the model is very low.
 This indicates that while significant, the significance is likely due to the number of observations in the dataset.

 Overall, I would not expect airports to have a huge impact on unemployment rates.
-There are other variables that explain much more of the variance.
+There are other variables that explain more of the variance.

 # Future Directions

+If one wanted to continue to examine airports, I would consider adding in variables to denote how many airports are located within a county, as well as the volume of those airports.
+At one point, I would consider looking at the distance between the nearest low-volume airport, the nearest medium-volume airport, and the nearest high-volume airport.
+Making these distinctions could provide a better result.

-If I were to take this study further, I would not focus solely on airports and their relationships to counties and Unemployment.
-Instead, I would focus on adding in information from many other industries, and not just the aviation industry.
+However, I would not focus solely on airports and their relationships to counties and Unemployment.
+Instead, I would focus on adding in information from many other industries.
+There may be other industries that provide a much better indicator of Unemployment rates.

+Two of these may be food-service and retail industries, which tend to be affected by changes in employment patterns.

 In addition, I would seriously consider adding in other variables such as gender, racial, and economic information related to the county populations.